ibm-cloud-docs/watsonxdata/airflow.md

 1. Upload the file to the storage with name, `bucket_name`.
 For more information, see [Add some objects to your buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage#gs-add-objects).

-1. Design a DAG workflow using Python language and save the Python file to the Apache Airflow directory location, `$AIRFLOW_HOME/dags/` directory (Default value of AIRFLOW_HOME is set to ~/airflow).
+1. Design a DAG workflow using Python and save the Python file to the Apache Airflow directory location, `$AIRFLOW_HOME/dags/` directory (Default value of AIRFLOW_HOME is set to ~/airflow).

     The following is an example of a workflow, which execute tasks to ingest data to Presto in watsonx.data, and query data from watsonx.data.
     Save the file with the following content, as `wxd_pipeline.py`.